At celebrations held in 1908 to mark his Ministerial Jubilee, James ADAM recalled:

-James & Bessie ADAM began their retirement with a month's "holiday" in Wollongong; and spent the rest of it mostly in Blayney and in Sydney.
+James and Bessie ADAM began their retirement with a month's "holiday" in Wollongong; and spent the rest of it mostly in Blayney and in Sydney.

-In August 1901, their son-in-law Harry PIGOTT purchased the dwelling "Iona" in Clarke St, Blayney, at the end of Albion Lane.
-And there James & Bessie continued to reside with the growing young family (subsequent grandchildren were born there in Oct 1902 & Aug 1906), spending time each year, to escape Blayney's harsh winters, with friends in Randwick.
+In August 1901, their son-in-law Harry PIGOTT purchased the dwelling "Iona" in Clarke Street, Blayney, at the end of Albion Lane.
+And there James and Bessie continued to reside with the growing young family (subsequent grandchildren were born there in October 1902 and August 1906), spending time each year, to escape Blayney's harsh winters, with friends in Randwick.

 In June 1908, James ADAM celebrated his Ministerial Jubilee, and was feted by a very large meeting convened as an evening session of the General Assembly.
 After a number of valedictory speeches, James rose to speak in reply, and, in the words of a contributor to the Messenger, was given:

 [Embossed initials of James ADAM on the gold-inlaid leather-bound cover of the 1908 Jubilee Address,

 On 12 May 1911, the Presbyterian Messenger reported that Rev James and Mrs ADAM had left Blayney for Sydney, "... where they will, as usual, spend the winter months."

 It was to be his last sight of the old charge he had first set foot in some 52 years earlier.

 On 7 July 1911, at "Melrose" in Rae Street, Randwick, the residence of Miss Robina TAIT, suddenly, about 4 in the morning, James ADAM died of heart failure.